Clyde Fitch: Career

 Fitch was one of the early American playwrights to publish his plays.
 His first work of note was Beau Brummell (1890), set in the English Regency and based on the life of the historical figure.
 The play became a lucrative showcase for actor Richard Mansfield (1857–1907), who played the title role for the rest of his life.
 His 1892 play Masked Ball (an adaption from Alexandre Bisson's Le Veglione) was the first time that producer Charles Frohman put Maude Adams with John Drew Jr., a pairing that led to many successes.
-In 1901, Captain Jinks of the Horse Marines made a star of Ethel Barrymore.
-"Fitch had a special talent for writing female characters that female stars could act agreeably," theater critic and historian Brooks Atkinson wrote of him in his history of Broadway.